CONCERTS AND EVENTS2018-2019 SEASON

 Soloist: Alex Frankel, Tenor

-Based in New York City but raised in Walnut Creek, operatic tenor Alex Frankel returns home to the Bay Area to join the CCCO for a night celebrating some of the world’s most beloved Italian music.
-From Mascagni’s Cavalleria rusticana and Verdi’s La forza del destino, to film composer Ennio Morricone’s score to Cinema Paradiso, this is an evening of Italian song that you do not want to miss.
+Based in New York City but raised in Walnut Creek, operatic tenor Alex Frankel returns home to the Bay Area to join the CCCO for performances celebrating some of the world’s most beloved Italian music.
+From Mascagni’s Cavalleria rusticana and Verdi’s Rigoletto, to Rossini's Barber of Seville, this is a program of Italian songs that you do not want to miss.

 Fri, May 3, 2019 at 7:30pm